irudnyts/irudnyts.github.io/about.md

 * On the Characteristics of Reporting ADL Limitations and Formal LTC Usage across Europe <br />
 *M. Fuino, I. Rudnytskyi, J. Wagner* <br/>
-The paper has been submitted to the \emph{Journal of Risk and Insurance
+The paper has been submitted to the *Journal of Risk and Insurance*.

 * A Note on Stochastic Programming for the Asset Allocation in Swiss Pension Funds <br />
 *I. Rudnytskyi, J. Wagner*